 SMF:

 - Capability to determine UL CL/BP and Local PSA on-board which has connection with the gNB serving the UE.

+UPF:

+- Configure the connectable gNB ID list or gNB IP range in the UPF profile.

-6.6 Solution for Key Issue #3: Enable on-board local data switch based on UPF-level N4 session
+6.6 Solution for Key Issue #2 and Key Issue #3: Enable on-board EC or local data switch based on GEO PSA UPF

 6.6.1 Description

-This solution resolves the Key Issue #3 to support local data switch for UEs in a communication when they are served by UPF on-board.
+This solution resolves the Key Issue #3 to support local data switch for UEs in a communication when they are served by PSA UPF on-board.
+This solution also resolves the Key Issue #2 to support satellite edge computing via PSA UPF on board.

 For the case a UE communicates with another UE directly via 5GC without preconfigured VN Group association, e.g. via point-to-point application and protocols, the existing 5G LAN local switch cannot be reused.
 In this case, especially for the scenario that UPF is deployed on GEO satellite with gNB on the ground, on-board local data switch would be very beneficial to reduce end-to-end latency.
 This solution proposes a UPF-level session based approach to support local data switch.

-In this solution, the on-board UPF is a PSA UPF.
+In this solution, the on-board UPF is a PSA UPF and it is assumed that a single SMF is used..
 UE establishes a PDU Session with the GEO UPF acting as PSA.

 UE initiates PDU Session Establishment procedure based on URSP rules and sends DNN/S-NSSAI to AMF as described in clause 4.3.2 of TS 23.502 [3].
 SMF selects GEO UPF as the PDU Session anchor based on the DNN/S-NSSAI sent by AMF.
 PCF determines the URSP rules based on GEO satellite backhaul category from AMF and send it to the UE including DNN/S-NSSAI for services deployed in GEO satellite or UE-to-UE services.
 The N4 rules of the UPF-level session applies to the DNN/S-NSSAI.

+After the PDU Session Establishment, the UE can access to the edge computing services deployed on the satellite via normal N6 routing.

 6.6.2 Procedures

+To support UE-UE local data switch via UPF on board, the following procedure is performed:

 Figure 6.6.2-1: High-level procedure for UPF-level N4 session solution

-1. The SMF gets all on-board UPFs' address pools information and creates address mapping information based on these on-board UPFs' address pools information.
+1. The SMF gets all on-board UPFs' address pools information per DNN and creates address mapping information based on these on-board UPFs' address pools information.
 The address mapping information is for traffic routing between on-board UPFs.
-The address mapping information include address range and next UPF information corresponding to the address range.
+The address mapping information includes UE IP address range and next UPF information corresponding to the address range.

 2. The SMF creates a UPF-level N4 session on the on-board UPFs, i.e. UPF1 and UPF2.
-During the corresponding UPF-level N4 sessions establishment, the SMF provides N4 rules, which including two PDR and FAR pairs.
+During the corresponding UPF-level N4 sessions establishment, the SMF provides N4 rules, which including several PDR and FAR pairs.

 One PDR and FAR pair includes: